The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Mr Maurie Jackways BA, Dip Phys Ed Studs, DipTchg

-Ms Louise MacKenzie CPA, B.Bus, DipTchg, PGDipEdLM
+Ms Louise MacKenzie B.Bus, DipTchg, PGDipEdLM

 Louise MacKenzie (2014) is Deputy Master of Knox College.